sewenew/redis-plus-plus/README.md

 **NOTE**: When building your application code, you also need to link it with `libhiredis.a`, `libhiredis_ssl.a`, `libredis++.a` (or the corresponding shared libraries), `-lssl` and `-lcrypto`.

+##### Automatically Initialize OpenSSL Library

+By default, *redis-plus-plus* automatically initializes OpenSSL library, i.e. calls `SSL_library_init` and initializes locks if needed.
+However, your application code might already initialize OpenSSL library.
+In this case, you can call `tls::disable_auto_init()` to disable the initialization.
+You should call this function only once and call it before any other *redis-plus-plus* operation.
+Otherwise, the behavior is undefined.

 ### Send Command to Redis Server

 You can send [Redis commands](https://redis.io/commands) through `Redis` object. `Redis` has one or more (overloaded) methods for each Redis command.
 The method has the same (lowercased) name as the corresponding command.
 For example, we have 3 overload methods for the `DEL key [key ...]` command: